KaushikML/RestAPI/README.md

 | POST   | `/events/:id/register` | Register for event *(auth)*  |
 | DELETE | `/events/:id/register` | Cancel registration *(auth)* |

 > Every endpoint returns JSON.
-For protected routes, send the token returned from `/login` in the `Authorization` header.
+For protected routes, send the token returned from `/login` in the `Authorization` header using the `Bearer <token>` format.

 ## Testing with REST Client(Preferred)
 ### Replace `replace with the token you will get from Login either through REST Client,Frontend or CURL` with jwt token in every https where it is required